 Most case materials in this course are based on real companies and transactions.
 In preparing for class discussions or presentations, you may use any publicly available past or current information about the companies covered in cases.
 You are strongly encouraged to study cases in a study group.
-Any submitted assignments for grading should be your own.
-In case of group work, it should be your group's joint work only.
+Any submitted assignments for grading should be your own or your group's in case of joint work.
 Each member of your group is expected to contribute equally to group work.